dinosaurchi/Analysis-of-handwriting-digits-recognition-using-Convolutional-Neural-Network/README.txt

+This is the source code outgrowths from the final project of CS414 course (VNUHCM-University of Science), instructed by Prof. Rao Vemuri of University of California Davis.

+Authors: Tinh-Chi TRAN, Thanh-Tung CAO, Khai-Hanh TANG

-Here is the Youtube link about the demo: https://youtu.be/4Exra6fmRg4
+Here is the Youtube link for the demo: https://youtu.be/4Exra6fmRg4